 Advisory Board Member

-Jeffrey Meston is the Chief Executive Officer of the California State Firefighters' Association (CSFA).
-He is the former President of the California Fire Chiefs Association, Northern Division, Fire Training Officers Section.
+Jeffrey Meston is the Executive Director of the California Fire Chiefs Association (CFCA).
+He is the former CEO of the California State Firefighters' Association (CSFA) and former President of the CFCA, Northern Division, Fire Training Officers Section.
 He has served as a program developer and instructor for management courses at the National Fire Academy, and led the task force to implement ethics training for the California State Fire Marshals Office State Wide Training Program.

-Dr. Claire Monteleoni is an associate professor and the Associate Chair for Inclusive Excellence of the Department of Computer Science at the University of Colorado Boulder.
-She previously served as an associate research scientist at the Center for Computational Learning Systems (CCLS) in Columbia University.
-She is the Co-Founder of the Climate Informatics Workshop, which has attracted climate scientists and data scientists from over 19 countries and 30 states.
+Dr. Claire Monteleoni is an associate professor and the Associate Chair for Inclusive Excellence in the Department of Computer Science at the University of Colorado Boulder.
+She is the founding Editor in Chief of Environmental Data Science, a Cambridge University Press journal launched in 2020.
+She co-founded the Climate Informatics Conference, which has been held annually since 2011 and has attracted climate scientists and data scientists from over 19 countries and 30 states.

 Dr. Max A. Moritz is a statewide wildfire specialist within the University of California (UC) Cooperative Extension, and an adjunct professor of wildfire dynamics at UCSB.
 His research is focused on understanding the dynamics of fire regimes at relatively broad scales and applying this information to the planning and management of fire-prone landscapes.
 He has applied a number of different spatial approaches to quantitative analyses of fire history patterns.

 Larry Smarr, Ph.D.